jentery/508v3/tabletop.md

 Prior to seminar, please:
 * Read Lisa Samuels and Jerome McGann, "Deformance and Interpretation."
 * Select and play an indie videogame that you will remediate into a tabletop game.
 * Describe (~250 words, plus screengrabs, GIFS, or video) in your design doc the setup mechanics, completion or victory conditions, progression type, verbs (or actions), view(s), interface(s), and player expectations of the videogame you played.
+* Optional: Play [*Patchwork*](https://boardgamegeek.com/boardgame/163412/patchwork) (abstract, time track, tile placement, 2 players), [*Carcassonne*](https://boardgamegeek.com/boardgame/822/carcassonne) (medieval, area influence, tile placement, 2-5 players), and/or [*Galaxy Trucker*](https://boardgamegeek.com/boardgame/31481/galaxy-trucker) (sci fi, partnership, tile placement, 2-4 players)

 During seminar, we will: